Company Profile

 December 2006

-Neoteric’s manufacturing facility was expanded, with three new mezzanines, a new spray booth and a new sanding room in the Fiberglassing Division.
-The factory was organized on the basis of Cell manufacturing.
+Neoteric’s manufacturing facility was expanded, with three new mezzanines, a new spray booth and a new sanding room all in the Fiberglass Building.
+The factory was organized based on the concept of Cell manufacturing.

 February 2007

-Neoteric President Chris Fitzgerald traveled to Australia to train the company’s first Australian customer, Frederick (Ted) Crocker from Geelong in Victoria.
-Mr. Crocker purchased the unused HoverWorld Expo Official PaceCraft, stored in Australia since 2004, which he will use for duck hunting.
+Neoteric President Fitzgerald visited Australia to train the company’s first Australian customer, Frederick (Ted) Crocker from Geelong in Victoria.
+Mr. Crocker purchased the unused (new) HoverWorld Expo Official PaceCraft, which had been stored in Australia since 2004.
+Ted planned to use this machine for duck hunting.

 Australian Hovercraft pilot training

-While in Australia, Chris Fitzgerald met with co-designer engineers David Atkins and Robert Wilson concerning Hovertrek™ design upgrades and production/manufacturing improvements.
+While in Australia, Fitzgerald met with co-designer engineers David Atkins and Robert Wilson about Hovertrek™ design upgrades and production/manufacturing improvements.

 Robert Wilson began full-fledged design and model construction of a new Hyper Performance Hovercraft for racing.
-This machine is utilizing technology developed by Neoteric in the early years (1960s and early 1970s) but has never been used until now.
+This machine utilizes technology developed by Neoteric in the early years (1960s to 1970s) but had until now never been used.
 The anticipation is that this machine will continue to ensure Neoteric’s forefront position and set a new high mark for this burgeoning new industry.

 April 2007